Frequently Asked Questions.

 Why are there prizes and entry fees?

 If an organizer wants to offer the contest with no entry fee and token prizes (or none at all), that's fine.
 We found that cash or material prizes are an incentive for people who may not be inclined to participate without the chance of a tangible reward.
 To keep it budget neutral, entry fees can cover the prizes and expenses, unless you can recruit sponsors, get donations or make it part of your church budget.
 Entry fees also promote "buy-in," so artists are more likely to take the Challenge seriously.

 Who owns the art?

-With our pilots, the artist owns the art and can sell it, but artists grant permission to organizers to use photographs for promotional purposes.
+With our pilots, the artist owns the art and can sell it, but artists agree to display their art in our gallery for the duration of the exhibit, and grant permission to use photographs of the art for promotional purposes.
 Organizers can change these terms if they desire.

 Can a Challenge be used as a fundraiser?

 It certainly can.
 The Guidebook outlines several options to use a Challenge as a fundraiser for a church or nonprofit.